-A student who has already had a hearing before the Academic Standards Committee and been dismissed from the university may appeal the decision to the Chief Academic Officer (CAO) of the university.
-This step must be completed in the form of a written request to the CAO within one calendar week after the Academic Standards Committee has informed the student of its decision.
+A student who has already had a hearing before the Academic Standards Committee and been dismissed from the university may appeal the decision to the Provost.
+This step must be completed in the form of a written request to the Provost within one calendar week after the Academic Standards Committee has informed the student of its decision.

-The Provost will appoint two faculty members to serve with the CAO on an ad hoc committee working to review the student's appeal.
-This committee and the CAO will review all relevant materials and meet with the student and others, as the ad hoc committee deems necessary.
+The Provost will appoint two faculty members to serve with the Provost on an ad hoc committee working to review the student's appeal.
+This committee and the Provost will review all relevant materials and meet with the student and others, as the ad hoc committee deems necessary.
 The decision of this committee either to uphold or overturn the decision of the Academic Standards Committee shall be final.
+The ad hoc committee will then report back to the Academic Standards Committee on the final decision and its reasoning.

-Re-admission to the University:
+Re-admission to the University